Troshkins/InnoMoodle/docs/reports/transition-report.md

 ## 2. Customer Usage & Deployment

+The product is part of a large system and requires many stages of development, so it cannot be fully used.
+But there is a workpiece that will be used in the future.
+In the future, I envision a very stripped-down version of a deployable product that will only be deployed once by the university IT department.

 ## 3. Transition Plan

+Initially, it was understood that the product would not be made in one go.
+Therefore, further development is required

 ## 4. Post-Delivery Plans

+A proposal to continue working on the project within the framework of any other course.
+Plans for the product include further development by other teams.
+The chances of success of the project are not very high, because the project is too large and the constant change of team further extends the project timeline.

 ## 5. README Feedback

+Remove the "header" title from the title.
+Change the name of the demo video from "Demo" to "Demo Video".
+Resize the image.
+Change the motto to a more specific one.
+After completing the course, remove the 'Quality Assurance' sections.
+Simplify the section with the project description.

 ## Meeting Transcript